 When learning to produce VBA code, it is important, from the very start, that you adopt good code presentation habits, so that it is easy to read the code and understand how it works.

 While you may, at the time you are writing the code, have a clear idea of what it does and how it works, you need to consider what the code will look like when you return to it in 6 months' time.
-Worse still, what if someone else needs to work on your code and has to figure out how it works?
+Or even worse, what if someone else needs to work on your code and has to figure out how it works?

 This page discusses comments, code indentation and line breaks all of which will assist in making your code clearer and easier to interpret.